Zuehlke/springboot-sec-tutor/README.md

 # springboot-sec-tutor
 ---
 ## Introduction
 This guide covers the security concerns about RESTful-backed applications.
 Spring boot is used to show example backend implementations of these concerns.
-Client implementations are not covered, yet in most cases this will be the browser and therefore this guide covers browser defenses.
+Client implementations are not covered, only described.
+Furthermore guide covers browser defenses that should be implemented.

 ## Transport Layer
 First to think about is whether to use SSL and for what services to use it (e.g. static resources).
 SSL should always be used when your application involves authentication.
 Hence at least your authentication process and the restricted part of the application should be restricted to SSL (HTTPS) connections only.
 The reason is pretty obvious: Prevention of account- and session-hijacking through man-in-the-middle attacks.